How to Stop Fatigue not to Affecting Your Productivity?

 3. Thyroid Disorders

 Research has shown that in old age, the hormonal system of the elderly will change, and then the secretion of hormones will decrease.
 A reduction in thyroid hormone is one of these changes.
-An underactive thyroid is more common in the elderly, and people with this may experience other conditions such as weight gain, constipation, and hair loss, in addition to feeling tired.
-Other symptoms of hypothyroidism in the elderly include weakness, dry skin, drowsiness, memory loss, depression, anorexia, and reduced attention span.
+An underactive thyroid is more common in the elderly, and people with this condition may experience other issues such as weight gain, constipation, and hair loss, in addition to feeling tired.
+Other symptoms of hypothyroidism in the elderly include:

 4. Inflammatory Disorders

 Inflammatory issues such as rheumatoid arthritis and lupus can cause fatigue, joint stiffness, and pain in the elderly.

 Unfortunately, cancer has turned into a widespread issue among both younger and older generations, and its cause is mainly related to our lifestyle.
 Cancer cells grow and spread very quickly, and cancer cells cause the body to lose a lot of its energy resources, and lack of energy leads to fatigue.

 - Read More: Best foods to prevent cancer in old age

 6. Chronic Fatigue Syndrome